 - Resource development – Develop fun and informative approaches for extension of key education messages (e.g. games, quizzes, competitions and poster displays.)

 - Timetabled language practice sessions Work with the schools and community to plan a timetable of practice sessions based around target language.

 - Assessment sessions – Run a series of sessions with target students using a pre-designed assessment ‘test’ to understand level and competence

 - Weekly Language Competition Deliver a fun and interactive weekly language competition to demonstrate progress

 Need to know

-- Pre departure briefing – all volunteers are invited to a group briefing prior to departure
+- Pre departure briefing – all volunteers will attend a group briefing prior to departure

-- Programme debrief at the end of the 6 weeks
+- There will be a project debrief at the end of the 6 weeks

 Free time & travel

 As one of the region’s more prosperous countries and with over 50 ethnic groups, Ghana offers visitors a diverse and welcoming introduction to the African continent.
 Lattitude encourages volunteers to travel and explore Ghana during weekends to make the most of this amazing country!
 Witness a range of sights, from beautiful beaches and stunning national parks to lively cities.